SAP-samples/teched2023-AI284v/exercises/ex4/README.md

 <br>![](/exercises/ex4/images/active.png)

-Congratulations, you have created and activated your custom schema for résumé documents.
+Congratulations, you have created and activated your custom schema for birth certificate documents.